sparkfun/SparkFun_BlueSMiRF-v2/docs/firmware_update.md

 </div>

 !!! note
-    The connection also includes two additional connection for flow control: <span STYLE="text-decoration:overline">RTS</span> and <span STYLE="text-decoration:overline">CTS</span>.
+    The connection also includes two additional connections for flow control: <span STYLE="text-decoration:overline">RTS</span> and <span STYLE="text-decoration:overline">CTS</span>.
 These two connections are not needed for a basic serial UART connection.
 However, using all six wires can help make a tighter connection on the 1x6 header.
 The wire colors also connect TXO-to-RXI and RXI-to-RXO to indicate that it is not a direct connection between the two boards and the 1x6 header.

 <div style="text-align: center;">
   <table>